Crowdfunding for not-for-profits vs. Peer-to-peer fundraising: What’s the difference?

 Peer-to-peer is very versatile with several types of campaigns or approaches.
 Campaigns can be time-based, such as a sporting event, or ongoing campaigns that last throughout the year.

-A key benefit of peer-to-peer fundraising is the trust that your not-for-profit can gain.
+A key benefit of peer-to-peer fundraising is the trust that your not-for-profit organization can gain.
 People trust their friends and family.
 You supporters make your mission and the message personal, speaking about your cause with their own words, and this changes everything.
 Peer-to-peer campaigns have a massive impact on the trust and confidence that future donors will have in your organisation.

-The main objective of a Peer-to-Peer campaign is therefore different from a Crowdfunding campaign, it is to appeal to your supporters to raise funds on behalf of your organisation and not to make a donation directly.
+The main objective of a Peer-to-Peer campaign is therefore different from a Crowdfunding campaign: it is to appeal to your supporters to raise funds on behalf of your organisation and not to make a donation directly.

 The St Peter’s Foundation and Focus Ireland, for example, use iRaiser’s Peer-to-Peer platform for their fundraising events.

-Using another interesting strategy, the Danish Red Cross focuses its iRaiser Peer-to-Peer platform on campaigns with specific issues such as the war in Ukraine or the humanitarian situation in Afghanistan.
-The Red Cross invites its network of supporters to mobilise for a specific cause, whether they are individuals, celebrities or even companies.
+danish-red-crossUsing another interesting strategy, the Danish Red Cross focuses its iRaiser Peer-to-Peer fundraising platform on campaigns with specific issues such as the war in Ukraine or the humanitarian situation in Afghanistan.
+The Red Cross invites its donor base and supporters to mobilise for a specific cause, whether they are individuals, celebrities or even companies.